gmh14/tssplat/README.md

 ## Contact
-Please contact guomh2014@gmail.com if you have any questions.
+Don't hesitate to contact guomh2014@gmail.com if you have any questions.
 Enjoy!